-- Comfort and fit: Choose a lightweight, breathable fabric that’s supportive yet comfortable.
+Comfort and fit: Choose a lightweight, breathable, supportive, yet comfortable fabric.
 If you have sensitive skin, look for moisture-wicking fabric and a nonirritating design.
 Consider the bulkiness and if you can get it on and off easily.

-- Size options: For knee braces that offer several sizes, take your measurements accurately to ensure the correct fit.
+Size options: Take measurements accurately for knee braces with several sizes to ensure the correct fit.
 For adjustable designs, make sure your size is within the range.
 Custom braces are also available.

-- Price: Plan to spend more if you want a durable high support brace.
+Price: If you want a durable, high-support brace, plan to spend more.
 You may have to replace inexpensive designs more frequently.